raspberrypi/style-guide/README.md

 *   Apple – Apple trademark.
 Do not add an s to make plural.
 *   applications processor
 *   Apricot Computers (company name)
+*   APT - Advanced Package Tool, used in Debian Linux to obtain software.
 *   Arch Linux
 *   ARM architecture
 *   ARM chipset